naturalsciences/natural_heritage_darwin/README.md

 **Most important changes :**
   - Possibility to import taxa, gtu, lithostratigraphical classification and specimens by Tab-delimited files (no XML anymore, but the code should remain fucntional).
 Position of columns, case of columns name are optional.
 This template is linked to a mechanism that can attribute collection number
   - Parallel taxonomies
-  - More JSON APIs :
+  - Creation of JSON APIs :

       - List all collections : https://darwin.naturalsciences.be/public_dev.php/json/get_collections_catalogue